Module audioio.audioconverter

 converts 'test.mp3' to 'test.wav'.

-The script basically reads the files with `audioloader.load_audio()`
+The script reads all input files with `audioio.audioloader.load_audio()`,

-supported by these functions and the installed python audio modules
+Thus, all formats supported by these functions and the installed

-are supported.
-This implies that MP3 files can be read via the
+python audio modules are available.
+This implies that MP3 files can be

 [SoundFile](http://pysoundfile.readthedocs.org) or